Raphaël Mang takes a deep dive underwater to explore what lies beneath our seas

 Los voluntarios del #EUBeachCleanup 2021 en playa Las Hojas, El Salvador, recolectaron más de cien bolsas de basura y residuos entre botellas, llantas de autos, desechables y otros artículos plásticos.
 Playa Las Hojas fue uno de los 65 diferentes puntos de limpieza donde se espera haber recolectado cerca de 80 toneladas de residuos.

-From the EU to the world… the #EUBeachCleanup reached its peak on World Coastal Clean-up Day and across the globe, people continue cleaning beaches, lakes, rivers and other areas in their neighbourhood, to prevent litter from getting into the ocean, and protect our fascinating marine life from being destroyed.
+From the heart of Europe to the world… the #EUBeachCleanup campaign together with the UN and The Smurfs, reached its peak on World Coastal Clean-up Day, and across the globe, people continue cleaning beaches, lakes, rivers and other areas in their neighbourhood, to prevent litter from getting into the ocean, and protect our fascinating marine life from being destroyed.

 Cada año, millones de toneladas de plástico acaban en el océano afectando su frágil ecosistema.
 Conscientes de este problema, la Unión Europea realiza anualmente su campaña de sensibilización y activismo oceánico #EUBeachCleanup.
 Bajo el lema “Juntos para proteger la vida marina”, en consonancia con la 15.ª Conferencia de las Partes en el Convenio de las Naciones Unidas sobre la Diversidad Biológica, la UE invita a la sociedad a reducir el consumo de plásticos de un solo uso y poner los residuos sólidos en su lugar.